ChrisKlug/web-dev-workshop/labs/lab5/lab5.md

 Now that Fast Endpoints support has been added to the project, you need to add the first endpoint.
 You will start with the "featured products" endpoint.

-To add a new endpoint, you need to add a class that inherits from `Endpoint<T,Y>` or one of its decendants.
+To add a new endpoint, you need to add a class that inherits from `Endpoint<T,Y>` or one of its descendants.

 However, to keep a bit of structure in the project, you should add a new directory called __Endpoints__ in the __WebDevWorkshop.Services.Products__ project first.
 And then add a new class called __FeaturedProductsEndpoint__ in this directory.